-Finally the choice of a sediment simulation study is consistent with the test agreed by the Member State Committee to assess persistence of Hexamethyldisiloxane (L2, EC#203-492-7) under the 2013 CoRAP.
+Finally the choice of a sediment simulation study is consistent with the test agreed by the MSC to assess persistence of Hexamethyldisiloxane (L2, EC#203-492-7) under the 2013 CoRAP.
 L2 is the lowest homologue in the linear siloxane category.

-In your comments you note that as a sediment stability study (prior to sediment simulation testing) is currently underway with L2, you propose to await the results of this study before attempting further sediment simulation studies with linear siloxanes.
+In your comments you note that a sediment stability study (prior to sediment simulation testing) is currently underway with L2, and you propose to await the results for this study before attempting further sediment simulation studies with linear siloxanes.
 A read-across approach may then be applied, supported by further testing if required.

 ECHA acknowledges the suggestion.
-This Decision is about obtaining information to address the concern that L5 might be P or vP.
-Therefore it is necessary that any data submitted to fulfil this request is available in a timely manner within the deadline set.
+This decision is about obtaining information to address the concern that L4 might be P or vP.
+Therefore it is necessary that any data submitted to fulfil this is available in a timely manner within the deadline set.
 Should you wish to fulfil this request by read-across this would be acceptable provided it is in compliance with the ECHA read-across framework.
-ECHA highlights that it would not be acceptable for the L5 "P" results to be delayed by the submission of data for L2 (which are not due to be submitted until 2018).
+ECHA highlights that it would not be acceptable for the L4 "P" results to be delayed by the submission of data for L2 (which are not due to be submitted until 2018).

-In your registration dossier update, you include the following proposal for the sediment simulation study on L5, if required:
+In your registration dossier update, you include the following proposal for the study on L4 if required: